hgosansn/reposage/repo-sage-action/README.md

 ### Creating Individual PRs

-By default, RepoSage now creates individual PRs for each file change.
-This makes it easier to:
+By default, RepoSage creates individual PRs for each file change This makes it easier to:

 1. Review changes for each file independently
 2. Merge changes selectively